hapijs/hapi/docs/API.md

 ##### Basic authentication

 Basic authentication requires validating a username and password combination.
-The `'basic'` scheme take the following required options:
+The `'basic'` scheme takes the following required options:
 - `scheme` - set to `'basic'`.
 - `validateFunc` - a user lookup and password validation function with the signature `function(username, password, callback)` where:
     - `username` - the username received from the client.